qtile/qtile/docs/manual/install/index.rst

 Qtile uses cairocffi_ for drawing on status bars and popup windows.
-Under X11, cairocffi requires XCB support via xcffib, which you should be sure to have installed **before** installing cairocffi, otherwise the needed cairo-xcb bindings will not be built.
+Under X11, cairocffi requires XCB support via xcffib, which you should be sure to have installed **before** installing cairocffi, otherwise, the needed cairo-xcb bindings will not be built.
 Once you've got the dependencies installed, you can use the latest version on PyPI: